HeikoBlomenkamp/100-days-of-code/r1-log.md

 Repetition of Foundations of Geometry, and the Wolfram Language.
 Added new post request to Hello servlet.
 Added Apache sample to repo.

 ### R1D100
+Repetition of Anki flashcards, and of Java tutorial: Drawing a Shape, https://youtu.be/ITOgTeudi1s.
+Added related source code to my repo.